nodersteam/validatortools/rpcpeerschecker/README.md

 # Active Peers Retriever
 A Go program that retrieves the active peers of a given RPC node and displays them in a comma-separated list.

+This code is a Go program that retrieves active peer information through an RPC node.
+It allows the user to input the RPC node address via the terminal.
+It then calls the retrieveActivePeers function to retrieve active peer information through an HTTP request to the specified RPC node.

+The retrieveActivePeers function returns a list of Peer structures containing the identifier and IP address of each peer.
+After receiving this information, it outputs a list of active peers separated by commas.
+If the IP address contains the string "tcp", it is not displayed.
+If the IP address contains invalid characters, it is also not displayed.

 ## Getting Started
 1. Clone this repository to your local machine
 `git clone https://github.com/nodersteam/validatortools`